AliSabbar/base_project/README.md

 # base_project
-RUN COMMANDS TO RENAME APP NAME AND BUNDLE
+RUN COMMANDS TO RENAME APP NAME AND BUNDLE AND CHANGE APP ICON

 # FIRST
 ```